Difference Between Paraphrasing And Summarizing

 Academic writing (research incorporation), professional communication

-Research abstracts, executive summaries, presentations, reviews
+Research abstracts, executive summaries, presentations, and reviews

 In the rest of this article, you'll learn when to use paraphrasing and summarizing and how to paraphrase and summarize effectively.